Hospice_Comfort_Kit/

 As you can imagine, this method can burden the caregiver and the patient with a lot of anxiety and stress.
 It can be extremely frightening to watch your loved one experience pain.
 Having to learn something new as you deal with this is impossible for some individuals.
 So, we suggest that you request detailed instructions from your hospice care team when it comes to the hospice comfort pack.
 Your care manager nurse should be able to explain each medication to you, along with what symptoms may occur at the end of life.

-How should the drugs in a hospice comfort pack be administered?
+How should the medication in a hospice comfort pack be administered?

 Once you are given the hospice comfort kit or after it is delivered to your home, you should store it in the refrigerator and only use it if a hospice nurse directs you to do so.
 In most cases, the hospice nurse will recommend that you use the kit if your elderly loved one experiences new symptoms or if their current situation worsens and the nurse believes that urgent action is required.